-My point here is that to give your hair every chance to regrow you need to eat the right foods for your metabolic type.
+My point here is that to give your hair every chance to be thick and healthy again you need to eat the right foods for your metabolic type.

-For now, let’s take a closer look at the two best ways to trigger hair regrowth as quickly as possible now the underlying causes of hair loss have been fixed.
+For now, let’s take a closer look at the two best ways to trigger healthy hair as quickly as possible now the underlying causes of hair loss have been fixed.

-There have been quite a few scientific studies that show just how effective a dermaroller can be to regrow lost hair.
+There have been quite a few scientific studies that show just how effective a dermaroller can be to trigger new hairs to appear.